usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 ## What is Ray Marching?

-You might be familiar with ray tracing, ray marching’s better known cousin.
+You might be familiar with ray tracing, ray marching’s better-known cousin.
 Ray tracing is a rendering process that uses math to simulate light bouncing around a scene before entering the camera.
 By computing the path light takes to enter each pixel of the screen, we can determine the color of the pixel based on material properties and lighting.
-For a simple one file demo of ray tracing, check out [my Javascript implementation](https://michael-crum.com/Js-Raycaster-V1/).
+For a simple one-file demo of ray tracing, check out [my Javascript implementation](https://michael-crum.com/Js-Raycaster-V1/).

 Ray tracing gives stunning results, but is exceptionally computationally expensive.
 The main issue lies in the time complexity of finding the ray-world intersection, which must be performed many times for each pixel.

 Ray marching follows the same concept as ray tracing (following rays through space), but uses some computational cleverness to make the intersections easier to compute.

-I'll first walk through the theoretical basis for ray marching before finishing the article talking about my implementation.
+I'll first walk through the theoretical basis for ray marching before finishing the article by talking about my implementation.

 ### Signed Distance Fields (SDFs)

 If computing exact ray-world intersections is too costly, what are our options?
 Ray marching uses an iterative approach based on Signed Distance Fields (SDFs).
 Instead of computing an exact intersection, the ray marching algorithm queries the lowest distance between a point and any location on an object.
-Outside of the object this value is > 0, inside it is < 0, and it is equal to 0 on the border.
+Outside of the object this value is > 0, inside it is < 0, and on the border it is equal to 0.

 <img style="width: 100%; height: auto; max-height: none" alt="An example of signed distance fields" src="./assets/2d_sdf.png">